 Next, assign evaluators for each source that will provide the values for the network attribute.

 Network attributes can also have parameters that can be used by their evaluators.
 Parameters allow dynamic analysis with network attributes by modeling such characteristics as truck height or weight, weather factors, or current speeds.
 Restriction attributes always have a parameter named Restriction Usage.

-Network attributes can also be edited to accommodate any changes you may want to make to the properties to suit your analysis.
+Network attributes can also be edited to accommodate any changes you might want to make to the properties to suit your analysis.

 Access network attributes

-Complete the following steps to access the network attributes from the Network Dataset Properties dialog box:
+Follow the steps below to access the network attributes from the Network Dataset Properties dialog box: